yunhanwang1105/Timemo/README.md

-# Timemory Organiser
+# Timemo Organiser

 A Java-based task organizer application that uses the forgetting curve algorithm to help users manage their tasks and improve memory retention through spaced repetition.

 ## Overview

-Timemory Organiser is a desktop application designed to help users organize their tasks while leveraging the forgetting curve theory to optimize learning and memory retention.
+Timemo Organiser is a desktop application designed to help users organize their tasks while leveraging the forgetting curve theory to optimize learning and memory retention.
 The application combines task management with a scientific approach to scheduling reviews and reminders.

 ## Features